 There are two types of motive waves: the Impulse and the Diagonal.
-We will now describe both of these types of waves in more detail.

 The three rules are:

 Wave 2 cannot retrace more than 100% of Wave 1.